Digital manufacturing

 Material

-At iPrint, we develop digital printing processes with a plethora of different materials: pigments, silver, copper, gold or ceramic nanoparticles, graphene flakes, cells, proteins and photonic balls are just few examples.
-UV, solvent and water based or even e-beam inks are used on a daily basis.
-Depending on the custumer application requirements, existing inks can direclty be used or new ones can be formulated. iPrint can count on very strong partnerships with ink manufactuerers worldwide that allow us to dispose of the most suitable material and develop high-value products.
-Furthermore, we are also working with top Universities to develop innovative materials for future applications.
-It is worth mentioning that iPrint is also working with other materials that can be deposited with other digital printing technologies as direct ink writing, extrusion or FDM.
+At iPrint, we develop digital printing processes with a plethora of different materials: pigments, silver, copper, gold or ceramic nanoparticles, graphene flakes, CNT, cells, proteins and photonic balls, to give just a few examples.
+UV, solvent, water, oil-based or even e-beam inks are used on a daily basis.
+Depending on the customer application requirements, existing inks can directly be used or new ones can be formulated. iPrint can count on very strong partnerships with ink manufacturers worldwide that give us access to the most suitable materials and enable us to develop high-value products.
+Furthermore, we collaborate with top-notch universities to develop innovative materials for future applications.
+It is worth mentioning that iPrint is also working with materials that can be deposited with other digital printing technologies, such as direct ink writing, extrusion or FDM.

 Conductive / Dielectric / Pigment / Dye / Biofluid / Polymeric / Ceramic / Glass / Smart / Soft / Rigid